The short answer is:

 You may wish to move MediaMonkey’s database to the same location as the AlbumPlays database, to make it easier to backup both together.

 If you do move the MediaMonkey database, from its default location, you need tell AlbumPlays where to find it.
-You do this as described here.
+You do this as described at the bottom of this section.

 The location of the working directory is listed on The “About” screen for AlbumPlays, which is available via the File|AboutTheAlbumPlays Application menu item